Ivan L. Slavich Jr.: Post–Vietnam War

 From 1963, Slavich served as the aviation action officer with DCS/OPS, United States Continental Army Command, followed by a tour as a student in the Armed Forces Staff College in Norfolk, Virginia.
 He returned to Korea in 1968, serving first as infantry battalion commander, 2nd Infantry Division and finally as G3 director of plans and operations, 2nd Infantry Division.
 He was then assigned as the aviation battalion commander of the 82nd Aviation Battalion, 82nd Airborne Division in Fort Bragg, North Carolina.
 Slavich attended the United States Naval War College in Newport, Rhode Island in 1971, and served as the Third Brigade commander, 8th Infantry Division in Mannheim, West Germany until 1973.
 He retired in 1975 after serving as the brigade commander, U.S. Army Readiness Division at Fort Devens, Massachusetts.

 Later life and death

 After retiring from the U.S. Army in 1975, Slavich settled in North Carolina, where he taught at Central Piedmont Community College in Charlotte before embarking on a successful career in real estate.
 He was the president of McGuire Commercial Properties in Charlotte, and the Oppel Company of Tega Cay, a residential building company in Tega Cay, South Carolina.
-Slavich retired to Marco Island, Florida in 1987, where he lived until his death on October 20, 2012.
-He is survived by his wife, Miriam, 8 children and step-children, and 19 grandchildren.
+Slavich retired to Marco Island, Florida in 1987, where he lived with his wife, Miriam, until his death on October 20, 2012.